acerbilab/bads/README.md

 BADS is a novel, fast Bayesian optimization algorithm for MATLAB designed to solve difficult optimization problems, in particular related to fitting computational models (e.g., via [maximum likelihood estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation)).

-In our benchmark on real model-fitting problems, BADS performed on par or better than 15 other common and state-of-the-art MATLAB optimizers, such as `fminsearch`, `fmincon`, and `cmaes` [1].
+In our benchmark on real model-fitting problems, BADS performed on par or better than many other common and state-of-the-art MATLAB optimizers, such as `fminsearch`, `fmincon`, and `cmaes` [1].

 BADS is recommended when no gradient information is available, and the objective function is non-analytical or *noisy*, for example evaluated through numerical approximation or via simulation.